zhousarah/azure-compute-docs/articles/azure-impact-reporting/view-impacts.md

 ---
-title: Azure Impact Reporting - View Impact Insights #Required; page title is displayed in search results.
+title: Azure Impact Reporting - View Impact Reports #Required; page title is displayed in search results.
 Include the brand.
-description: View reported impacts and insights from Microsoft Intelligence Systems. #Required; article description that is displayed in search results.
+description: View previously submitted impact reports. #Required; article description that is displayed in search results.
-author: rolandnyamo #Required; your GitHub user alias, with correct capitalization. ms.author: ronyamo #Required; microsoft alias of author; optional team alias. ms.topic: how-to #Required; leave this attribute/value as-is. ms.service: azure #Required; use either service or product per approved list. ms.date: 06/19/2024 #Required; mm/dd/yyyy format. ms.custom: template-overview #Required; leave this attribute/value as-is.
+author: rolandnyamo #Required; your GitHub user alias, with correct capitalization. ms.author: ronyamo #Required; microsoft alias of author; optional team alias. ms.topic: overview #Required; leave this attribute/value as-is. ms.service: azure #Required; use either service or product per approved list. ms.date: 11/01/2022 #Required; mm/dd/yyyy format. ms.custom: template-overview #Required; leave this attribute/value as-is.
 ---

-# Viewing Impact Reports and Insights (Preview)
+# View Impact Reports (Preview)

 > [!IMPORTANT]
 > Azure Impact Reporting is currently in PREVIEW.
 See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

-## Permissions needed
-You need either the "**Impact Reporter**" role or `read` action on `Microsoft.Impact/WorkloadImpact/*` at the right scope (root, subscription, or resource group).

-The following channels can be used to view Impact Reports and/or insights:
+You can use the following channels to view reported Impacts:
-1. REST API
+1. Impact Reporting REST API
-2. Query ARG
-3. Azure portal
+2. Impact Reporting Azure portal
+3. Query ARG

 #### [REST API](#tab/restapi/)
 ##### View Impacts using REST API: